In-line/grip/README.md

 # GoldSrc Rest In Pawn (gRIP) [![Build Status](https://travis-ci.com/In-line/grip.svg?branch=master)](https://travis-ci.com/In-line/grip)

+# Unmaintained.
+## Because of several reasons, such as army service.
+This project is currently unmaintained.

 GRIP started as an effort to make an asynchronous REST API for Pawn.

 Months ago I was invited to participate in the GameX project initiative.
 GameX was striving to create a modern administrating system for HLDS.
 To do this many problems queued up, waiting to be solved.
 One of the major challenges was the interaction with the database.